Philippa Brown, Head, 2020

 Philippa has recently completed an MFA with a Distinction at Cardiff School of Art and Design.
 She has recently exhibited at Oriel Blodau Bach, and took part in BEEP painting prize 2018, Swansea college of Art, and Introductions 2017 at Trestle Gallery, Brooklyn, New York.
 Recent solo projects include Witchcraft For Clubkids, Arcade-Campfa, Cardiff and Like A Parallelogram, Spit and Sawdust, Cardiff.

-The artist was in the following exhibitions: UNIT(e) SUMMER SCHOOL Sprung Spring g39 Fellowship THREE Links :www.philippabrown.co.uk
+The artist was in the following exhibitions: UNIT(e) SUMMER SCHOOL Sprung Spring g39 Fellowship THREE Soft split the Stone Links :www.philippabrown.co.uk